HL7/US-Core/input/intro-notes/StructureDefinition-us-core-observation-lab-intro.md

 * An Observation without a value, **SHALL** include a reason why the data is absent unless there are component observations, or references to other Observations that are grouped within it.
    - For Further guidance see the [Observation Grouping] section in FHIR Specification.
 * See the [General Guidance Section] for further guidance on using UCUM
+* See the [LOINC scale type to FHIR data type mapping] for guidance on which `Observation.value[x]` data type to use based on the LOINC Type of Scale.
 ### Examples

  - [observation-usg](Observation-usg.html)